stefanopog/node-red-contrib-ibmconnections/README.md

 ## The New Activity node
 This node let you create a new Activity (you can specifiy if the Activity is based on a Template and if it needs to be created inside a Community)

 ## The Get Activities node
 This node let you retrieve the information for one or more Activities based on tags or on ID

 ## The Update Activity node
 This node let you add a Section, a Bookmark or a ToDO to an existing Activity.
-**NEW !** It also allows you to move an entry from one section to another.
+It also allows you to move an entry from one section to another.

 ## The New Activity node
 This node let you create a new Activity (you can specifiy if the Activity is based on a Template and if it needs to be created inside a Community)

 ## The Get Communities node

-This node let you retrieve the information for one (specieid by an ID) or more Communities based on tags or on a search string.
+This node let you retrieve all the information for one (specieid by an ID) or more Communities based on tags or on a search string.

-## The Update Communities node
+## The Create/Update Communities node

-This node let you add or remove a Member from a Community
+This node let you create a new Community (or Subcommunity) or modify an existing one.
+It supports full membership management, Community widget/application Management and setting/updating the Community Logo

 ## The Simple Search node
 This node performs a Simple Search on IBM Connections, based on flexible and customizable search criteria

 # LOGIN configuration node
 All the nodes described above require a configuration node in order to work.
 This is the **ICLogin** node.
 The node supports both **Basic Authentication** and **OAuth2.0 Authentication**.
 The same configuration node can be reused across all the instances of the previously described nodes.

 # Supported environments
 These nodes are intended for **On-prem instances** of IBM Connections >= 4.0 and also for **IBM Connections Cloud**